This article will show you how to add a user to a group in a Linux system. We will also learn to view any user account’s groups and group ID.

 There are two types of groups in Linux – Primary and Secondary.

 A primary group is created when a user is added.
-It is the group that applied to user when login.
+It is the group that applies to the user when login in.
 Any files the user creates are automatically added to that group.
 A user can only belong to one primary group at a time.